 There are three fundamental PR approaches:

-In this blog article, I’ll explain why I prefer the rhetorical approach over the excellence- and critical approach to PR.
+In this blog post, I’ll explain these three PR approaches and discuss why I prefer the rhetorical approach over the excellence and critical PR approaches.

 Here we go: